Wang Wenliang

 Wang Wenliang (王文良, born 1954) is a Chinese construction executive and elected official.
+He was the chairman for privately held China Rilin Construction Group.
 He was a member of the 12th National People's Congress, but was removed from it over allegations of vote fraud.
 He is or was chair of Dandong Port Group.
+As of 2017, he was worth $1.2 billion USD per Forbes.

 He served on the board of governors of New York University and made a large donation to it.